-The other cycle, From Shore to Shore, is more telling, benefiting greatly from an intense intimacy that comes from the delicate combination of countertenor & guitar.
-Despite feeling a little too long, it nonetheless displays real charm & considerable evocative power, but above all Phibbs establishes a rock-solid unity here that sets it apart from the works already mentioned.
-Phibbs’ approach to the texts—which vary in length from just a few lines to a huge paragraph—is elastic & spontaneous, not so much attempting to ‘depict’ the content as allow it to guide the shape & direction of the music.
+The other cycle, From Shore to Shore, is more telling, benefiting greatly from an intense intimacy that comes from the delicate combination of countertenor and guitar.
+Despite feeling a little too long, it nonetheless displays real charm and considerable evocative power, but above all Phibbs establishes a rock-solid unity here that sets it apart from the works already mentioned.
+Phibbs’ approach to the texts—which vary in length from just a few lines to a huge paragraph—is elastic and spontaneous, not so much attempting to ‘depict’ the content as allow it to guide the shape and direction of the music.
 ‘Ship’, the second song in the cycle, is a good example of this, shifting substantially in the move from the first to the second stanza, as the words lurch into a more pensive, wistful place.
-Phibbs’ imagination seems at its most unfettered in these seven songs, a world away from the self-conscious Britten-esque leanings heard in the Two Songs from Shades of Night & the ultimately flat activity of string quartet miniature Agea.
-Yet the disc ends with something really special in the short song The Moon’s Funeral; the countertenor & piano feel like two facets of a single expressive entity, solemnly searching for a way to commune the extent of its heartbreak.
+Phibbs’ imagination seems at its most unfettered in these seven songs, a world away from the self-conscious Britten-esque leanings heard in the Two Songs from Shades of Night and the ultimately flat activity of string quartet miniature Agea.
+Yet the disc ends with something really special in the short song The Moon’s Funeral; the countertenor and piano feel like two facets of a single expressive entity, solemnly searching for a way to commune the extent of its heartbreak.

-Overall, this disc is undeniably a mixed bag, but its best works are sufficiently strong that they deserve attention & much wider appreciation.
+Overall, this disc is undeniably a mixed bag, but its best works are sufficiently strong that they deserve attention and much wider appreciation.
 Those who prefer their contemporary music at the more accessible end of the spectrum will certainly find much to enjoy here.